 In 1997, the two small banks were incorporated under one name, Independence Bank.
 Where did the name come from?
 From Charles’ granddaughter, Lauren.
 While on a family vacation in Philadelphia, she noticed Independence Hall looked like a bank.
 And the rest is history.

 Calhoun Construction Services is happy to be a part of the revolution that is growing into their 12th market.
-Calhoun will serve as the General Contractor to build a signature location in St. Matthews on the corner of Shelbyville and Westport Road in Louisville.
-Construction is scheduled to complete in 2018.
+Calhoun served as the General Contractor to build a signature location in St. Matthews on the corner of Shelbyville and Westport Road in Louisville.